The Zeteyn Manual

 Remote Lab Connection

-If your simulations or data processing runs on a lab server or HPC cluster, you can connect to it from Zeteyn and pull results directly into your project.
+If your simulations or data processing run on a lab server or HPC cluster, you can connect over SSH and pull results into your project.

 Showroom & Formatting